TheresaLui/SelfHelpContent_v2/articles/microsoft.automation.insights/socketlimitexceeded.md

 productPesIds="15607"
 cloudEnvironments="public"
 />
-# Runbook was suspended because it exceeded the open socket limit
+# Runbook was stopped because it exceeded the open socket limit
-## **The runbook, <!--$RunbookName-->[RunbookName]<!--/$RunbookName-->, was suspended after exceeding the <!--$SocketLimit-->[SocketLimit]<!--/$SocketLimit--> open socket limit**
+## **The runbook, <!--$RunbookName-->[RunbookName]<!--/$RunbookName-->, was stopped after exceeding the <!--$SocketLimit-->[SocketLimit]<!--/$SocketLimit--> open socket limit**
-We have investigated and identified that your runbook, <!--$RunbookName-->[RunbookName]<!--/$RunbookName-->, was suspended <!--$FailedJobs-->[FailedJobs]<!--/$FailedJobs--> times in the <!--$TimeRange-->[TimeRange]<!--/$TimeRange--> days prior to case creation.
+We have investigated and identified that your runbook, <!--$RunbookName-->[RunbookName]<!--/$RunbookName-->, was stopped <!--$FailedJobs-->[FailedJobs]<!--/$FailedJobs--> times in the <!--$TimeRange-->[TimeRange]<!--/$TimeRange--> days prior to case creation.
 It exceeded the <!--$SocketLimit-->[SocketLimit]<!--/$SocketLimit--> open socket limit.
 ### Recommended Steps
 To avoid runbook failures caused by exceeding the <!--$SocketLimit-->[SocketLimit]<!--/$SocketLimit--> open socket limit, please refer to the following information for methods to solve this problem:

 #### 1) Implement the recommendations in the [Socket Limit troubleshooting guide](https://docs.microsoft.com/azure/automation/troubleshoot/runbooks#job-attempted-3-times) including:

 - Execute the runbook on a [Hybrid Runbook Worker](https://docs.microsoft.com/azure/automation/automation-hybrid-runbook-worker).
-Hybrid workers do not impose a socket limit.
+Hybrid workers typically have a much larger limit on the number of sockets.

 #### 2) Another technique to solve this problem is to:

-- Modify the runbook to release socket connections, and connection pools as soon as possible.
+- Modify the runbook to release socket connections and connection pools as soon as possible.
 This will keep the number of open sockets to a minimum.
 [Sysinternals TCPView](https://docs.microsoft.com/sysinternals/downloads/tcpview), to monitor socket usage, is a valuable tool when debugging the PowerShell cmdlets to reduce socket consumption on a local PowerShell IDE.

 #### 3) Optimize the runbook
 Another option is to optimize the runbook.